Hispanic Heritage Month: A Fiesta of Tradition, Music, and Food

 At the University of Maryland, inclusivity and diversity aren’t just buzzwords—they’re core values (UMD Alumni Association).
 By recognizing and embracing differences, the university aims to provide a unique perspective on life.
 This philosophy extends beyond the campus, influencing how students, faculty, and even alumni engage with the world.

-To embrace diversity, UMD encourages:
+To , UMD encourages:

 • Educational Programs: Offering courses and seminars that highlight the rich tapestry of Latino heritage.

-• Cultural Events: Hosting events such as Latino cultural events and Latino film festivals that celebrate Latino traditions and customs.
+• Cultural Events: Hosting events such as Latino cultural events and Latino film that celebrate Latino traditions and customs.

 • Inclusive Policies: Implementing policies that promote equal opportunities for all students, regardless of their background.